gemini3d/gemini3d/README.md

    ctest -V
    ```

+### input directory
+The example `config.ini` in `initialize/` look for input grid data in `../simulations`.
+Please don't edit those example `.ini` file paths, instead use softlinks `ln -s` to point somewhere else if needed.
+`config.ini` you create yourself can be in `initialize/` because that directory is in `.gitignore` and will not be tracked by Git.

 #### MUMPS verbosity
 MUMPS initialization ICNTL flags are set in `numerical/potential/potential_mumps.f90`.
 ICNTL 1-4 concern print output unit and verbosity level, see MUMPS